tencentyun/intlcloud-documents/product/存储/对象存储 4.0/控制台管理V5/存储桶管理/跨域访问_intl.md

  - Second-level wildcard domain names are supported, such as `http://*.abc.com`.
 Only one second-level wildcard domain name with only one `*` in it is allowed per line.
  - Do not omit protocol name HTTP or HTTPS, and specify the port if the port is not default 80.

  **Operating Methods**: GET, PUT, POST, DELETE, and HEAD are supported.
-Enumerates one or more methods allowed for a cross-domain request.
+Enumeration of one or more methods is allowed for a cross-domain request.

  **Allow-Headers**: Allow-Header is used to notify the server about which custom HTTP request headers are allowed for subsequent requests when an OPTIONS request is sent, such as x-cos-meta-md5.
  - More than one header can be specified, with one header per line.